lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     kubectl delete -f deploy2kubernetes.yml
     ```

-# Step 11 - Issues when pushing to the container registry
+# Appendix - Issues when pushing to the container registry

-Below is a list of issues you may face when pushing your images into the container registry.
+Below is a list of solutions to resolve issues you may face when pushing your images into the Container Registry.

 1. Error: Request access to the resource is denied